qifeiber/Qifei.github.io/_pages/about.md

 News
 ======
+\[2020.9].
+Got four first-authored paper (1 main conference and 3 findings(with average score of 3.67)) and one second author paper accepted to Finding of EMNLP.

 \[2019.12].
 Got one first-authored paper "**Self-Adversarial Learning with Comparative Discrimination for Text Generation**" accepted by **ICLR 2020**.
 See you in Addis Ababa.

 \[2019.11].
 Got one first-authored paper "**Learning to Compare for Better Training and Evaluation of Open Domain Text Generation Models**" accepted as **Oral** presentation by **AAAI 2020**.
 See you in New York.